High Willhays: Topography

 High Willhays is near the northwestern edge of Dartmoor, about 2.5 km south east of Meldon Reservoir and about 5 km south of the town of Okehampton.
 Although it is the highest point of the moor, it is relatively insignificant in comparison to most of the moor's tors, consisting of no more than a few low outcrops of rock along a north–south ridge.
 The largest outcrop is crowned with a cairn.
 The more impressive, but slightly lower, Yes Tor is about 1 km north along this ridge, which is known as "the roof of Devon".

-High Willhays and Yes Tor are the only summits in England south of Kinder Scout in the Peak District to rise above 2000 ft, apart from Black Mountain on the Welsh border.
+High Willhays and Yes Tor are two of only four summits in England south of Kinder Scout in the Peak District to rise above 2000 ft, the others being Black Mountain on the Welsh border and Black Hill nearby in Herefordshire.
 Before Ordnance Survey measured accurately the heights of High Willhays and Yes Tor many people believed Yes Tor was the higher of the two, and it was only the local farmers and moormen that believed the contrary.
 However, the first topographical survey of the area carried out by Ordnance Survey suggested that High Willhays was 12 ft higher, although the difference has now been measured at just 8 ft.
-William Crossing stated that High Willhays was the highest point in England south of Ingleborough in the Yorkshire Dales, but since then surveys have shown that Kinder Scout is also higher (albeit less prominent).
+William Crossing stated that High Willhays was the highest point in England south of Ingleborough in the Yorkshire Dales, but since then surveys have shown that several summits south of Ingleborough - situated in both the Dales and the Peak District - are higher, including Kinder Scout (albeit the latter is less prominent), and that Black Mountain on the Wales/Herefordshire border and Black Hill in Herefordshire are also higher.

 The geology of High Willhays, like most of Dartmoor, consists of granite intruded about 280 million years ago.
 However High Willhays is in an area of the northern plateau of the moor where the exposed rock has noticeably fewer of the large feldspar megacrysts that are typical of most of Dartmoor's tors.
 Each of the outcrops displays lamellar bedding.

 High Willhays is within one of Dartmoor's Danger Zones, areas used periodically by the British Army for exercises.
 Red flags are raised around the perimeter when live-firing is due to take place.